Configurations of points and topology of real line arrangements: Introduction

 Indeed, we present three examples of Zariski pairs of complexified real arrangements by constructing different combinatorially-equivalent $(3,2)$-configurations with distinct chamber weights.
-The first example obtained by this method contains 13 lines defined over $\QQ$ and it possesses at most triple points.
-In addition, these arrangements are not rigid, allowing us to construct two distinct degenerations that admit singular points of multiplicity 5.
-Using the same kind of construction and arguments, we also construct Zariski pairs of complexified real arrangements with 15 and 17 lines.
-For each one, we can derive two or three degenerations which are also Zariski pairs containing points of multiplicity 5.
-Summarizing, we present 10 Zariski pairs of line arrangements with rational equations and which are topologically distinguished using this geometrical invariant.
+The first example obtained by this method contains 13~lines defined over $\QQ$ and only double and triple points.
+In addition, these arrangements are not rigid, allowing us to construct two distinct degenerations that admit singular points of multiplicity~5.
+Using the same kind of construction and arguments, we also construct Zariski pairs of complexified real arrangements with~15 and 17~lines.
+For each one, we derive two or three degenerations which are also Zariski pairs containing points of multiplicity~5.
+Summarizing, we present 10~Zariski pairs of line arrangements with rational equations and which are topologically distinguished using this geometrical invariant.

-Moreover, we explicitly compute their \emph{moduli space} (i.e. the space of all arrangements having a given combinatorics) of the degeneration with two quintuple points of the Zariski pair with 13 lines.
+Moreover, we explicitly compute their \emph{moduli space} (i.e. the space of all arrangements having a given combinatorics) of the degeneration with two quintuple points of the Zariski pair with 13~lines.
 This allows us to prove that this moduli space has exactly two connected components, each one corresponding to an arrangement of the Zariski pair.
-From this, we obtain three Zariski-like geometric characterizations of these connected components: \begin{itemize} \item \emph{Tangency to a conic}: In the first connected component of the moduli space, six lines of the arrangement are tangent to a smooth conic, while they are not in the second one. \item \emph{Singularities in a conic}: In addition, six triple points of the arrangement are contained in a smooth conic in the first component, and this is not longer true in the second one. \item \emph{Alignment of singularities}: Three triple points are aligned in any arrangement of the first one, but this does not hold in the second connected component. \end{itemize} To our knowledge, this is the first time that such a geometric characterization is revealed for Zariski pairs of line arrangements.
-Moreover, they are the first examples of Zariski pairs of rational line arrangements.
+From this, we obtain three Zariski-like geometric characterizations of these connected components: \begin{itemize} \item \emph{Tangency to a conic}: In the first connected component of the moduli space, six lines of the arrangement are tangent to a smooth conic, while they are not in the second one. \item \emph{Singularities in a conic}: In addition, six triple points of the arrangement are contained in a smooth conic in the first component, but this is not true in the second one. \item \emph{Alignment of singularities}: Three triple points are aligned in any arrangement of the first one, but this does not hold in the second connected component. \end{itemize} To our knowledge, this is the first time that such a geometric characterization is revealed for Zariski pairs of line arrangements.
+Moreover, they are the first examples of Zariski pairs of rational line arrangements.\footnote{An appendix containing detailed figures of our first Zariski pair with 13 lines as well as those of its degeneration with two quintuple points can be found in the authors' websites.}